HD421/Monitoring-Systems-Version-Check/README.md

 # Monitoring-Systems-Version-Check
 Checker script can fingerprint NagiosXI or Zabbix monitoring system.
-It's also trying to get a list of known CVE for this version python 2.7 required
+It's also trying to get a list of known CVE for this version.

+python 2.7 required
 ## Dependencies
 bs4